isomerpages/moe-sembawangpri/_programmes/Applied Learning Programme (ALP): Environmental Studies.md

 <img src="/images/framwork.png" style="width:80%">

 The school’s ALP in Environmental Studies is offered to all students to enrich their educational experience and support content mastery in Science.
-This includes providing avenues for students to learn outside of the classroom, and apply their understanding to solve real-life environmental issues.
-Selected students are also given the opportunity to share their findings in nationwide competitions.
+Through partnerships with external agencies and collaboration with various departments, students are provided with avenues to learn outside of the classroom and apply their understanding to tackle real-life environmental issues.

 <img src="/images/alp1.jpg" style="width:75%">